Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 The second `cmake --build .` invocation is asking cmake to call on the generated build system to execute the makefiles.

 Notice how nothing happens once we execute the generated makefiles.
-Of course, because there was no actual work placed in the CMake scripts.
+This is to be expected, because there was no actual work placed in the CMake scripts.
 The `message` command only has meaning at configuration-time, hence the message we see __before__ we see the "Configuration done" message.

 ## Debugging

 Even though the reader has been warned not to do too much in CMake other than getting a build going, experienced users will venture into doing fairly complex things.
-In such cases, and when one is still learning CMake, it is bound to happen that things go wrong withing the CMake scripts.
+In such cases, and when one is still learning CMake, it is bound to happen that things go wrong within the CMake scripts.
 There are three tools available for debugging.

-### message
+### message()

 The `message` command is the CMake equivalent of the C-runtime `printf` function.
-It is useful when one suspect that the value of a variable is not quite what one wished it to be.
+It is useful when one suspects that the value of a variable is not quite what one wished it to be.

 ### Documentation

-Speaking of `message`, this is the opportune moment to introduce the user to the [documentation](https://cmake.org/documentation/) which is a most useful resource for finding the capabilities of all commands available, as well as a [list of useful variables](https://cmake.org/Wiki/CMake_Useful_Variables).
+Speaking of `message`, this is the opportune moment to introduce the user to the [cmake documentation](https://cmake.org/documentation/) which is a most useful resource for finding the capabilities of all commands available, as well as a [list of useful variables](https://cmake.org/Wiki/CMake_Useful_Variables).
 Elements of both resources will gradually be introduced throughout this tutorial.